-Employers and employees alike spend a significant amount of their adult life in work, which means that we are naturally inclined to build relationships with those with work alongside.
-Despite this, due to the busy nature of the modern working environment, these relationships are often neglected, and as a result workplace morale generally suffers.
+Employers and employees alike spend a significant amount of their adult life in work.
+This means that we are naturally inclined to build relationships with those with work alongside us.
+Despite this, due to the busy nature of the modern working environment, these relationships are often neglected.
+As a result workplace morale generally suffers.

 Providing opportunities for colleagues to build closer bonds with each other will help them develop a strong, collaborative network, which can act as a supportive structure to guide them through any challenges or obstacles they may face.
 Furthermore, these bonds can encourage the development of a more positive work environment, which can enhance productivity and the general wellbeing within the company, benefiting both the business and the employees.

-Team bonding should take place outside of working hours, to allow employees to get to know each other within a more informal setting.
-This can range from social drinks and quiz nights to company weekends away or encouraging active involvement with a charity in your local community.
+Team bonding should take place outside of working hours.
+This allows employees to get to know each other within a more informal setting.
+This can range from social drinks and quiz nights to company weekends away.
+It could even encourage active involvement with a charity in your local community.

 All of these ideas can increase your employees commitment and loyalty.
 What have you tried?

 Liverpool born Alan Price FCIPD, CMgr, FCMI is a successful entrepreneur and senior business figure.
 Alan is Employment Law and HR Director of Peninsula.

 He is also managing director of Peninsula Ireland and Elected Director & Trustee for the Chartered Institute of Personnel and Development – CIPD.